NSDawn/party-box/party-box-comprehensive-rules.md

 	- 2.3.2b If a character would be 'banished' by a Lorcana ability, it is exiled.
 However, if a ability of a Lorcana card checks whether a card would be 'banished', this refers to that card would be destroyed or exiled.
 	- 2.3.2c Lorcana 'Evasive' is considered flying.
 	- 2.3.2d Lorcana 'Ward' is considered hexproof.
+	- 2.3.2d Lorcana 'Rush' is considered haste.
 - 2.3.2 Lorcana actions are considered sorcery spells.
+- 2.3.4 Lorcana items are considered artifacts.
+	- 2.3.4a References to item cards on effects and abilities refer to both artifacts and enchantments.
-- 2.3.3 Lorcana cards' 'exerted' state is considered being tapped.
+- 2.3.5 Lorcana cards' 'exerted' state is considered being tapped.
 Their 'ready' state is considered being untapped.
 # 3 Miscellany and Philosophy

 - 3.0.0 If a card is produced from outside the game, as the result of Booster Tutor or otherwise, upon player discretion, its owner has the right to sign the card and permanently include it in the cube.